BC100Dev/AnlinxOS/README.md

 needs a break :skull:), so that updates are happening gradually instead of rapidly (looking at Arch Linux over here).
 Now, I know you guys don't like the 2-to-3 monthly updates, but acknowledging of me being a solo developer, I don't want to stress myself out completely.

+---

+## Future ideas
+Okay, you might ask me, "Chris, why are you already planning ideas for the future?"
+Let uncle Chris explain it.
+Basically, if you want to install this OS on an Android device, you need to unlock the bootloader, which is common practice with custom ROMs in general.
+However, if the OS isn't as bad as the other a THOUSAND unfinished projects of mine, I might consider making devices themselves, partnering with people that are experts in making phones, and maybe even Computers and/or Laptops in general.
+Again, that is a future idea I might do.
+However, if you don't like this idea, I can drop it, and there won't be any problems with you guys bricking five more Android devices, just because you tried installing AnlinOS.
+Yes, I've been there, bricked around five devices of my own.
+One of them was "I wanted Android 7" :skull: :laughing: